Special Services and Opportunities

 Texas A&M University-Commerce has created two offices to focus on two populations targeted in the Strategic Enrollment Plan.
 An Office for Hispanic Outreach has been formed and resources dedicated to focus on the university’s goal of becoming an Hispanic-Serving Institution within three years.
 An Office for Military Personnel and Veteran Services has been formed and Texas A&M University-Commerce has been designated a 2010 “Military Friendly School” by G.I.
 Jobs.
 The designation is reserved for the top 15% of colleges, universities and trade schools in the United States that are reaching out to America’s veterans as students.

-The Enrollment and Retention Division effectively recruits, enrolls and retains a diverse student body at Texas A&M University-Commerce.
-The Enrollment and Retention Division prides itself in providing exemplary student service in a continuous improvement and cohesive environment.
-The offices that provide quality customer service to our students include: Undergraduate Admissions for Freshman and Transfer students, Registrar, Financial Aid and Scholarships, Orientation Services, and TRIO Programs.
+The Enrollment Management and Retention Division effectively recruits, enrolls and retains a diverse student body at Texas A&M University-Commerce.
+The Enrollment Management and Retention Division prides itself in providing exemplary student service in a continuous improvement and cohesive environment.
+The offices that provide quality customer service to our students include: Undergraduate Admissions for Freshman and Transfer students, Registrar, including Veterans and Military Services, Financial Aid and Scholarships, Hispanic Outreach and Student Programs and New Student Orientation.

 Located in the Student Access and Success Center at 2200 Campbell Street, this office is responsible for both the recruitment and enrollment of new undergraduate students.
-For more information, please contact Freshman Admissions at 903-886-5102 or Transfer Admissions at 903-886-5079.
+For more information, please contact Freshman Admissions or Transfer Admissions at 903-886-5000.

 Office of the Registrar